SpaceX crew launch marks 600 space travelers in 60 years

 That averages out to 10 people per year since Yuri Gagarin’s pioneering flight in 1961, Maurer noted.

-“But I think in a very few years, we will see an exponential rise of that one because now we’re entering the era of commercial spaceflight,” he said after arriving at NASA’s Kennedy Space Center two weeks ago.

-The crew launch marked SpaceX’s fourth for NASA in 1 1/2 years and the company’s fifth passenger flight overall — a charter flight for four that skipped the space station.
-The Dragon capsule’s toilet leaked during their three days in orbit in September, necessitating a quick redesign of the flushing system in the newest capsule, named Endurance by its crew.
+The crew launch marked SpaceX’s fourth for NASA and the company’s fifth passenger flight overall — including a September charter flight for four that skipped the space station.
+The Dragon capsule’s toilet leaked during their three days in orbit, necessitating a quick redesign of the flushing system in the newest capsule, named Endurance by its crew.

 A balky parachute during Monday’s descent had SpaceX engineers poring over the data, before giving the go-ahead for Wednesday’s launch.
-One of the four chutes opened more than a minute late, a problem seen in testing and well within safety limits, SpaceX officials said Tuesday.
+One of the four chutes opened more than a minute late, a problem seen in testing and well within safety limits, but still being examined, officials said.

+As of Wednesday, Elon Musk’s company has launched 18 people in 18 months.

+“Human spaceflight was the reason we were founded, so it’s incredibly meaningful for the whole team,” said Sarah Walker, a SpaceX manager.

-Mauer is one of three newbies on the crew.
-The 51-year-old was a finalist when he first applied to be an astronaut with the European Space Agency.
+The European Space Agency’s Mauer is one of three newbies on the crew.
+The 51-year-old was a finalist when he first applied to be an astronaut.
 Encouraged, he left his research job at a medical company and joined the space agency as an engineer, and made the astronaut cut in 2015.

 Also on board: